-During your preventive care exam, your Bella Smiles dentist will look at the teeth, mouth, and gums.
-This is to spot any signs of dental problems including gum disease.
+During your preventive care exam, your Bella Smiles dentist will look at your teeth, mouth, and gums.
+He will spot any signs of dental problems including gum disease.
 Finding it and treating it early can lower your risk for damage to the teeth and gums.
-Our dental care team will teach you how to improve the health of your smile.
 In addition to providing periodontal disease treatment, we provide restorative dentistry services in Long Island, NY.

 Signs of Gum Disease